 Emails to ACT must only include factual and objective information.
 This is important to ensure that we comply with Data Protection Act requirements and because we may need to disclose emails in criminal prosecution cases.
 We must also avoid reputational damage if a Freedom of Information Act request is made.

 If ACT decide the case is suitable for review they will carry out further research.
-ACT will send an Evasion Referral Form to notify the Evasion Referral Team that
+ACT will send an Evasion Referral Form to notify the Evasion Management Team that

-- Criminal Investigation (CI) will consider criminal investigation
+- Fraud Investigation Service (FIS) will consider criminal investigation

 - ACT will consider civil investigation